 Required Documentation: On letterhead, signed by employer.

-Required Documentation: Recommendation from the Student Health and Counseling Center.
+Required Documentation: On letterhead, recommendation from the Student Health and Counseling Center.
 (Note: Documentation regarding Covid-19 must apply to your immediate household).

 Reason: Serious Personal Problem

-Required Documentation: Recommendation from a mental health professional.
+Required Documentation: On letterhead, recommendation from a mental health professional.

 Reason: Death in Family